topkecleon/telegram-bot-bash/doc/7_develop.md

 ##### TIMER events

-Important: The timer tick is diabled by default and must be enabled by setting BASHBOT_START_TIMER to any value not zero.
+Important: Bashbot timer tick is diabled by default and must be enabled by setting BASHBOT_START_TIMER to any value not zero.

 * BAHSBOT_EVENT_TIMER		executed every minute and can be used in 3 variants: oneshot, once a minute, every X minutes.